Workflows (Agentic RAG for Documentation)

 Workflow with routing and actions:

-The router analyzes each query and sends it to the appropriate specialized agent.
-Each agent has its own knowledge base and can trigger different actions based on the conversation.
+The router analyzes each query and directs it to the appropriate agent.
+Agents can also trigger external actions (tickets, notifications, etc.) based on conversation context.

 When to use workflows